Climate change and COVID-19

 • The technical nature of climate change together with the disinformation campaign has made it easy for those people who don't want to believe it is happening to suspend belief.

-• It seems that the fear of a possible immediate and personal threat is more likely to motivate people than a much greater global threat that will reach its peak some decades or centuries in the future.
+• The fear of an immediate and personal threat is more likely to motivate people than a much greater global threat that will reach its peak some decades or centuries in the future.
 I have discussed an observation on this point on another page on this site.

 This section added